-The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the City of Fulshear for its annual comprehensive financial report for the fiscal year ended September 30, 2021.
-This was the third consecutive year that the government has achieved this prestigious award.
-In order to be awarded a Certificate of Achievement, a government must publish an easily readable and efficiently organized ACFR.
+The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the City of Fulshear for its annual comprehensive financial report for the fiscal year ended September 30, 2022.
+This was the fourth consecutive year that the City has achieved this prestigious award.
+To be awarded a Certificate of Achievement, a government must publish an easily readable and efficiently organized annual comprehensive financial report.
 This report must satisfy both generally accepted accounting principles and applicable legal requirements.

 A Certificate of Achievement is valid for a period of one year only.
-We believe that our current ACFR continues to meet the Certificate of Achievement Program's requirements and we are submitting it to GFOA to determine its eligibility for another certificate.
+We believe that our current annual comprehensive financial report continues to meet the Certificate of Achievement Program's requirements and we are submitting it to GFOA to determine its eligibility for another certificate.

-The City has received the Distinguished Budget Presentation Award for the fiscal years beginning October 1, 2017, 2018, 2019, 2020, 2021, 2022, and most recently 2023, which is the seventh consecutive year that the City has submitted the annual budget for this award.
+The City has received the Distinguished Budget Presentation Award for the fiscal years beginning October 1, 2017, 2018, 2019, 2020, 2021, 2022, 2023 and most recently 2024 which is the eighth consecutive year that the City has submitted the annual budget for this award.
 The award is made to those cities whose budget presentations meet very stringent presentation guidelines.
 The budget document must be of the very highest quality that reflects both the guidelines established by the National Advisory Council on State and Local Budgeting and the GFOA's recommended practices on budgeting.